bolg55/strapi-middlewares/README.md

 > `localhost:1337/api/blog-posts?populate[heroImage][fields][0]=name&populate[heroImage][fields][1]=alternativeText&populate[heroImage][fields][2]=caption&populate[heroImage][fields][3]=url&populate[authors][fields][0]=username&populate[authors][populate][role][fields][0]=name`

-While this _does_ work, correctly returning the data specified, it is not really feasible to use.
+While this _does_ correctly return the data specified, it is not really feasible to use.
 This query is quite unruly and certainly not something you'd want to consistently use throughout your application.

 ## Enter...
 Query-String